thinkshout/thinkshout/blog/_posts/2014-04-07-refactoring-the-iats-drupal-module.md

 * **Created a new [standard payment processing function](http://drupalcode.org/project/commerce_iats.git/blob/HEAD:/commerce_iats.module#l210) in ```commerce_iats.module```**
   * This function handles the API call, response handling, transaction creation and logging.
   * To handle multiple payment methods, the function accepts a callback function as a parameter.
-This callback function is the method that makes the API call via the PHP Wrapper and returns the response.
+This callback function is the function that makes the API call via the PHP Wrapper and returns the response.

 The first lines of ```commerce_iats_process_payment()```  demonstrate how the callback function is used:
 ```php